jcjolley/journalApp/README.md

 **Changes 5-21-2014:**
 - Commented out main in Markdown.java
 - Console now tells you what key you pressed (for debug)
 - Testing Markdown.Parse() on keypress.
-We've got bold text! .... sorta.
+We've got bold text and headers!
 - praising the coding prowess of Sir.
-Gage of Programalot
+Gage of Programalot.

 ![Screenshot](https://raw.github.com/jolleyboy/journalApp/master/screenshot.png)